 What Is the Best Material for a Ski Mask?

-Get a mask that is either a synthetic blend of polyester and spandex fabrics or merino wool.
-Avoid cotton, as it will retain moisture and be cold against the skin.
+Get a mask that’s either a synthetic blend of polyester and spandex fabrics or merino wool.
+Avoid cotton, as it will retain moisture and be cold against the skin (unless you are looking for a mask to wear around mountain areas and not while physically skiing).

 Do Ski Resorts Require Face Coverings Due to COVID?

 Yes, most ski resorts will require face coverings in certain areas during the 2020-2021 ski season.
-For example, Vail Resorts requires face coverings in areas such as in lines, when loading and unloading chairlifts, loading and riding in gondolas, and in indoor resort facilities.
+You can expect to see face coverings required in areas such as lines, indoor resort facilities, when loading and unloading chairlifts, and loading and riding in gondolas.

 What Face Coverings Comply With COVID Restrictions?

-We asked representatives of Vail Resorts and Winter Park, and they explained that the resorts will accept most Buffs, neck gaiters, and balaclavas that completely cover the face and mouth.
-While some balaclavas have air holes over the mouth, those likely would be deemed inappropriate.
-We will continue to update this article over the course of Winter 2020-2021 as new products and guidance emerge.
+We asked representatives of Vail Resorts and Winter Park, and they explained that the resorts will accept most buffs, neck gaiters, and balaclavas that completely cover the nose and mouth.
+Remember, mask wearing will be combined with social distancing in higher traffic areas of resorts.
+We will continue to update this article over the course of winter 2020-2021 as new products and guidance emerge.